Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/wCCD/wCCD-interacting.rst

 compliant wCCD token at a 1:1 ratio back to the native currency CCD by sending wCCD to the wCCD smart contract and getting CCD in return.

-Download the schema `unwrap_fallback_schema.bin <https://github.com/Concordium/concordium.github.io/tree/main/source/mainnet/smart-contracts/tutorials/wCCD/schemas>`_
-for interacting with the ``unwrap`` function or create it yourself as described in the comments of the `upgradable wCCD smart contract <https://github.com/Concordium/concordium-rust-smart-contracts/pull/128>`_.

 The ``unwrap`` function requires some input parameters.
 Because you will use a ``schema``, the input parameters can be provided with the ``--parameter-json`` flag.
 Create a ``unwrap.json`` file and insert the below JSON object.